Dear Friends of Theatre Bristol,

-In 2019, we present a season of shows and events that involve young and old, first time and veteran, amateur and professional, to entertain all ages.
-We are excited to partner again with River’s Way to stage another original production, this time, Cinder Red Robin Hood and the Seven Dwarfs, present upon its 80th anniversary The Wizard of Oz at the Paramount Center for the Arts, Sherlock Holmes by our Youth Service Board, The Trial of the Big Bad Wolf, the awarding-winning Into the Woods at the Paramount Center for the Arts, and for the holidays, Miracle on 34th Street, as well as summer camp in July.
+In 2022, we present a season of shows and events that involve young and old, first time and veteran, amateur and professional, to entertain all ages.
+We are excited to present Shakespeare’s Twelfth Night with our Youth Service Board and partner again with River’s Way to stage another original production, this time, Real Heroes.
+We present The Sound of Music at the Paramount Center for the Arts, To Kill a Mockingbird at the ARTspace, then Elf The Musical at the Paramount Center for the Arts for the holidays, as well as summer camp in July.
 It’s an ambitious season and we need your support.

 We also hope to make important improvements to the building and secure our monthly expenses with contributions, grants and advertising in the coming year.

 Like many non-profit community theatres, Theatre Bristol runs on a very slim budget, keeping costs low and reinvesting resources right back into the next production or children’s programming.
 We have sustained our commitment to offer affordable ticket prices to high quality shows.